Sharing is caring!

 If you want your crochet Christmas tree to be an ornament, make sure you attach a hanging loop on top before you glue the stick in.

 Your flat Christmas Tree is done.
-If you want to make the 3D version, leave the stick out and follow next steps.
+If you want to make the 3D version, leave the stick out and skip to the following steps.

 3. Make a 3D Tree